igorralexsander/aws-advanced-training/s3/README.md

 * The S3 intelligent-tiering storage class to the s3 standard-IA storage class.
 * The S3 One-Zone-IA storage class to the S3 Intelligent-Tiering, S3 Standard-IA, or S3 Glacier Instant Retrieval storage classes.

+### Transition contraints

+### The lifecycle storage class transitions have a constraint when you want to transition from the STANDARD storage classes to either STANDARD_IA or ONEZONE_IA.
+The following constraints apply:

 * For larger objects, there is a cost-benefit for transitioning to STANDARD_IA or ONEZONE_IA.
 Amazon S3 does not transition objects that are smaller than 128 KB to the STANDARD_IA or ONEZONE_IA storage classes because it’s not cost-effective.

 * Objects must be stored for at least 30 days in the current storage class before you can transition them to STANDARD_IA or ONEZONE_IA.
 For example, you cannot create a lifecycle rule to transition objects to the STANDARD_IA storage class one day after you create them.
 Amazon S3 doesn’t transition objects within the first 30 days because newer objects are often accessed more frequently or deleted sooner than is suitable for STANDARD_IA or ONEZONE_IA storage.

 * If you are transitioning noncurrent objects (in versioned buckets), you can transition only objects that are at least 30 days noncurrent to STANDARD_IA or ONEZONE_IA storage.

+* Since there is a time constraint in transitioning objects in S3, you can only change the storage class of your objects from S3 Standard storage class to STANDARD_IA or ONEZONE_IA storage after 30 days.
+This limitation does not apply to INTELLIGENT_TIERING, GLACIER, and DEEP_ARCHIVE storage class.

 ## Encryption